 This workshop brings together experts on techniques that are currently being used (or that could potentially be used) to solve sparse/structured problems and other problem classes of recent interest.
 We mention in particular techniques for conic optimization formulations (which have applications also in robust optimization), fast gradient and subgradient methods, stochastic approximation techniques, and semismooth Newton and other methods that use second-order information.
 The workshop will also involve nonlinear programming researchers, with a view to making tighter connections between recent research in that area and the emerging paradigms discussed above.

-Renato Monteiro (Georgia Institute of Technology, School of Industrial and Systems Engineering)
+Renato Monteiro (Georgia Institute of Technology)

 Yurii Nesterov (Université Catholique de Louvain)

 Michael Overton (New York University)